mrrusof/snippets/java/oca8/ch5/README.md

 ## Inherited code calls overriding methods but not hidding methods

-In inherited code, a given call to a method that is overrided executes the overriding method.
+In inherited code, a given call to a method that is overridden executes the overriding method.
 In inherited code, a given call to a method that is hidden executes the hidden method.
 For example: